Atkana/Dwarf-Fortress-Mods/README.md

 See help entry for usage.

 Example usage: ``announce-skills -best -skillup -all`` Will report whenever citizens gain any skill level, and whenever there's a new best citizen at any skill.

+## passive-training
+Allows the player to select skills for their adventurer (or other chosen unit) to passively train over time.
+They'll gain experience as time passes, split across all the skills you have selected and accounting for their skill learn rates.
+See this as an alternative to simply sitting around grinding skills manually.

+See help entry for usage.

+**Important Note:** Requires `script-data` to be installed.
+If it's not already part of DFhack, you can find a copy on this repo in the `Other` folder.